 Output

-The above screenshot is kind of meh, but you get the idea that we can effortlessly print all the unicode characters in the console.
+The above screenshot is somewhat unimpressive, but you get the idea that we can effortlessly print all the Unicode characters in the console.

-Drawing upon my experience, this is the best approach to dealing with unicode characters.
+Drawing on my experience, this is the best approach to handling Unicode characters.

 Method 2: Using list comprehension with join